rplevy/milieu/README.md

 Helpful info / warnings that can be turned off with MILIEU_QUIET system variable:

 * WARNING: system variable MILIEU_ENV was not set.
-Default value will be \"dev\"
+Default value will be "dev"

 * WARNING: requested config setting [:fou :barre] not found!